 The PIC12F629/675 devices have one analog comparator.
 The inputs to the comparator are multiplexed with the GP0 and GP1 pins.
-There is an on-chip Comparator Voltage Reference that can also bit 7 Unimplemented: Read as '0' bit 6 COUT: Comparator Output bit
+There is an on-chip Comparator Voltage Reference that can also be applied to an input of the comparator.
+In addition, GP2 can be configured as the comparator output.
+The Comparator Control Register (CMCON), shown in Register 6-1, contains the bits to control the comparator.